coccoinomane/trim-ratio/README.md

 ## ALGORITHM

-The algorithm works in three steps:
+The algorithm works in four steps:

 1. Find the rectangle around the highest detail region using the [-canny option](https://imagemagick.org/discourse-server/viewtopic.php?t=25405) of ImageMagick.
 2. Optionally expand the rectangle uniformly in the 4 directions by `u_pad` pixels.